the-carlisle-group/Exigo/README.md

 #.Rumba.Core.Start 'C:/Users/paul/AppData/Local/Temp/Exigo'
 ~~~

-This builds the site and puts in in temp foider.
+This builds the site and puts in in temp folder.
 It may then be copied to some target location.
 The site can be viewed locally.

 ## Publishing
 From the documenation source project space: